AvaPL/avapl.github.io/_posts/2025-10-20-a-few-testing-anti-patterns-part-1.md

 ## Simulating third-party services

-"Mock only yourself, because mocking others is rude" - this short maxim, although a bit silly, captures the essential rule of thumb I want to convey here.
-The adapters in our code more often than not interact with the external world through some kind of clients, JDBC drivers, messaging protocols, and so on.
-Most of the interfaces for those complicated integrations are non-trivial, which makes people try to apply various shenanigans to be able to unit test the classes using them.
-Some succeed by creating their own in-memory implementations, others eventually find open-source projects that provide them.
-You can probably imagine how hard replicating the actual behavior of a constantly-changing project such as Kafka or S3 is, yet people still do it [[1](https://github.com/mguenther/kafka-junit)][[2](https://github.com/findify/s3mock)].
+“Mock only yourself, because mocking others is rude.”
+This short maxim, although a bit silly, captures the essential rule of thumb I want to convey here.
+The adapters in our code often interact with the external world through various clients, JDBC drivers, messaging protocols, and so on.
+Most interfaces for these kinds of integrations are non-trivial, which makes people try all sorts of shenanigans to unit test the classes using them.
+Some succeed by creating their own in-memory implementations, while others end up finding open-source projects that provide them.

+You can probably imagine how hard it is to replicate the actual behavior of a constantly evolving project such as Kafka or S3, yet people still do it [[1](https://github.com/mguenther/kafka-junit)][[2](https://github.com/findify/s3mock)].

-There is another very common subset of test classes that I'd like to also include here - in-memory databases.
-The most common example that comes to mind is H2.
-Another is a plethora of in-memory databases written by hand by implementing an interface using a built-in collection like a map.
+There is another very common subset of test classes that I'd also like to include here - in-memory databases.
+The first example that comes to mind is H2.
+Another is the plethora of in-memory databases written by hand by implementing an interface using a built-in collection like a map.
 For example:

 [//]: # (@formatter:off)